Real Estate Investment Analysis

 All of those calculations that go into a thorough analysis of the financial viability of a real estate rental property can be a pain to learn.
 Then you have to apply them and pull them together to make a decision:

-Why We Go to the Trouble
+Why We Go Through the Trouble

-Investing in rental real estate is drawing more interest than ever.
+Investing in rental real estate is drawing in more interest than ever.
 When you read or watch on TV about fix & flip investors, they're often selling those homes to rental investors.
 The successful rental home investor may have dozens of homes in their portfolio.
 They are sharp investors, or they wouldn't be raking in cash flow from that many homes.
 You'll want to be able to understand and discuss the "numbers" with them.
 Let's take a look at the benefits of rental property investing.

 The depreciation deduction is a valuable component in our property analysis.
 For people in high tax brackets with other investments, it may even allow reducing the profits from other investments.
 Of course, contact an accountant about this.
 However, when the costs plus depreciation actually are more than the profit number for taxes, you have leftover losses to use against other investment income.

-It's not actually a cash loss, as the depreciation isn't cash out of pocket.
+It's not actually a cash loss, as the depreciation isn't cashing out of pocket.
 It's a calculated number treated as an expense for tax purposes.
 Since you didn't spend it, you can still have positive monthly cash flow while showing an operational loss for taxes.

 Taking monthly cash flow to the bank is a big draw for rental investors.
 Doing their due diligence and buying right can result in double-digit returns and a solid flow of cash for years.
 Cash flow is a function of a great many inputs, and any or several of them can change and damage or improve cash flow.
 Some are market and economy influenced.
 If a major local employer closes or moves, the demand for rental property can plummet overnight.
 It is something you can't control but hopefully avoid by doing your due diligence about the health and plans of local employers.